tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 Observe that there is an ambiguity between a file placed at `foo.md` and `foo/index.md`.
 You should pick one of the two based on what makes most sense for your folder structure, but you should not use both simultaneously.

 **Note**: in some cases you will want some paths to be maintained.
-This can be done with the global page variable `:keep_path`.
+This can be done with the global page variable `keep_path`.
 For instance with things like Google Analytics, you may have to prove ownership of your site by placing a custom HTML file in a given location (see [this tutorial](https://support.google.com/webmasters/answer/9008080#html_verification)).
-For such cases you would add `the/path.html` in `keep_path` and Franklin would respect that:
+For such cases you would indicate `keep_path=["the/path.html"]` and Franklin would respect that:

 ```plaintext
 # source